reliverse/rempts/README.md

 ## Contributing

 Contributions are always welcome!
-Open a pull request or start a discussion on [GitHub](https://github.com/reliverse/prompts) if you’d like to help.
+Open a pull request or start a discussion on [GitHub](https://github.com/reliverse/prompts) if you'd like to help.
 By the way, this project emphasizes functional programming approaches, avoiding traditional OOP classes.

 ## License